aishaemraan04-png/ig-content-inspiration-n8n/README.md

 * **Notifications:** Add a Slack or email ping when a new draft is ready, instead of checking the sheet manually.
 * **Cadence:** Run it daily instead of weekly if your niche moves fast enough to warrant it.

----

-*This is the GitHub-safe version — no live credentials, target accounts, sheet IDs, or personal details included.
-Replace all placeholders with your own values before running it.*